 What’s the cost of downtime?

 When your business is down, you know it costs you money.
 But how much, exactly?
-Use our downtime calculator to determine how expensive an outage would be in minutes, hours and days, based on your employee size and revenue.
+Use our downtime calculator, powered by Zerto, to determine how expensive an outage would be in minutes, hours and days, based on your employee size and revenue.
 The answer may help you determine what kind of disaster recovery site is best for you.